Built by Republic at the Indiana Division of Republic Aviation in

 Rob Staughton visited the site in 2000:

-The propeller from this aircraft was salvaged, and is displayed at Weipa Airfield.
+The propeller from this aircraft was salvaged, and is displayed at Weipa Airport.
 The tail section was moved by the Australian Army to the Weipa Bus Depot in 1991.

 Thanks to Kenneth D. Wilson for constructor number